dewa19/lookup_email/README.md

 # LookupEmail

-**LookEmail** GenServer-based SMTP email look-up application.
+**LookEmail** is a GenServer-based SMTP email look-up application.
 The GenServer process run on its own without Supervisor.

 The objective of this project is to validate an email address from the side of SMTP server (without really sending an email).
 If an email is acknowledged by its SMTP server, then it is an "valid" email.